hpcc-systems/DataMgmt/README.md

 What really happens under the covers is a simple DATASET reference is created using the record structure you provided and the path to the first generation superfile.
-Note that the DATASET is assumed to be a Thor logical file; if you are storing a different type of file (e.g. delimited) that requires a different DATASET definition, you can get the path to the first generation superfile and build the DATASET yourself:
+Note that the DATASET is assumed to be a Thor flat file; if you are storing a different type of file (e.g. delimited) that requires a different DATASET definition, you can get the path to the first generation superfile and build the DATASET yourself: